JavierMonton/foo.bar.withgoogle/level3/doomsday-fuel/readme.md

 # Solution

-I was struggling with this one, as far as I can thin, the solution is an infinite fraction so I wasn't so sure how to proceed.
+I was struggling with this one, as far as I can think, the solution is an infinite fractional number, so I wasn't so sure how to proceed.
 I tried a few ideas but the fractions weren't the same as the expected ones.
 Finally, searching about this kind of problems
 I found that [Absorbing Markov Chains](https://en.wikipedia.org/wiki/Absorbing_Markov_chain#:~:text=In%20the%20mathematical%20theory%20of,with%20an%20infinite%20state%20space.) describes this exact same problem.
-I had to watch a few videos explaining how it works and finally I just followed the formula of the Absorving Markov Chains.
+I had to watch a few videos explaining how it works and finally I just followed the formula of the Absorbing Markov Chains.